unlight/angular2-blank-project/README.md

 ### TODO

+* top menu in prod isn not showing
+* fix several warning: Angular 2 is running in the development mode. probably of bootstrap: [AppComponent, NavbarComponent, ToolbarComponent],
 * Made static offline compiler import { platformBrowser } from '@angular/platform-browser';
   The app module factory produced by the static offline compiler